 What if your domain is already taken?

-This can involve two scenarios.
-The domain is already live on another website which most likely takes it off the table for you to use.
+An already taken domain can involve two scenarios.
+First, the domain is already live on another website which most likely takes it off the table for you to use.
 Or the domain may be offered for sale by a private party.

 Some are of the incorrect impression that owning domain names that you are not actively using makes you a domain squatter — which is illegal.
-This is not true.
+That is not true.

 Squatting means you own a domain name of another product, service, copyright, or trademark holder specifically for the reason of extorting a high fee if they want to use that domain.
 Or to sell ads when folks assume that domain leads to the site they are looking for.

-The differentiator is basically intent.
-Registering copyright or trademarked company names or products to try and profit from that, the trademark holder is protected under the Uniform Domain-Name Resolution Policy (UDRP).
+The differentiator is intent.
+When you register copyright or trademarked company names or products to try and profit from that, the trademark holder is protected under the Uniform Domain-Name Resolution Policy (UDRP).